121mlvin/OW2Stats/README.md

 ## Features

 - Profile Search: Users can search for player profiles using their BattleTag to view summary and statistical data.
-- Profile Search Via Battle.net: not fully implemented.
+- Profile Search Via Battle.net auth: not fully implemented.
 - Mini Game: Guess which of two randomly selected Overwatch 2 heroes is older based on their age displayed on their profile.